21 & Over (film): Plot

 Casey and Miller invite their college friend, Jeff Chang, out to celebrate his 21st birthday.
 Jeff declines, citing an important medical school interview early the next morning that his domineering doctor father arranged; Jeff finally agrees to having one drink.

 At a bar, Jeff accidentally hits a guy with a dart, and the trio flee, interrupting Casey's chat with Jeff's attractive friend, Nicole.
 Enthused about drinking legally, Jeff over imbibes and passes out.
 Casey and Miller want to take Jeff home but forget where he lives.

 Thinking that Nicole knows Jeff's address, they sneak into what they believe is her sorority house, only to discover it is a Latina one.
 Upstairs, they encounter two blindfolded pledges undergoing initiation.
 Miller paddles the girls' buttocks, ordering them to make out.
 Upon realizing they were tricked, the entire sorority is furious.
 Casey and Miller escape, first tossing Jeff from an upstairs balcony onto a covered pool.
 Bouncing off, a drunken Jeff lands in a rose garden still passed out.

-The boys locate Nicole at a pep rally.
-She refers them to her boyfriend, Randy, the angry guy from the bar.
-When he refuses to look up the address in his phone, they steal it.
-Jeff no longer lives at that address but a party is in progress there.
+The boys locate Nicole at her sorority house across the street.
+She refers them to her boyfriend, Randy, a yell-leader who was the angry guy from the bar.
+When he refuses to look up the address in his phone, they steal it while startling a buffalo during the rally, in which mauled Randy.
+They learn that Jeff no longer lives at that address but a party is in progress there.
 Searching for somebody who knows Jeff's address, Casey and Miller leave him alone with two stoners.
 For fun, they strip Jeff, write "Douche Bag" on his forehead and glue a teddy bear to his crotch.
 He then wanders into the street, causing a commotion.
 The police apprehend and transfer him to the campus health center.